 WHAT ARE THE STEPS I SHOULD FOLLOW TO USE THE JIGSAW EFFECTIVELY?

 Step 1: Find the right blade for your jigsaw.

 The blade is the most important component of your jigsaw, but it would not be the same for every material you intend on cutting.
 The thickness of the material is the factor that should be considered.
 Cutting with a blade that can get through it will make your life easier.
 Generally, the lower the teeth per inch (TPI) is, the more aggressive and faster the cut becomes.
 Also, depending on the jigsaw model, the appropriate blades can be T-shaped or U-shaped and are often made of carbon steel.
+Some models like SKIL 4495-02 laser jigsaw model both support such blades.
 You can check the manufacturer’s provided manual to verify the information if you are unsure.

 If you want clean cuts on wood, choosing a fine-toothed blade with 10-12 TPI should do the trick.
 If speed is more important for you, then you can switch into a coarse-toothed blade which usually has 1 TPI.
 Meanwhile, cutting metal would be best done with a blade that has more TPI because the material is harder.
 Generally, these take the form of blades with 32-35 TPI.

 When cutting different materials using a jigsaw, such as a high-powered Dewalt DCS331B you would not be relying on the jigsaw alone to do your job perfectly and safely.
 There are other materials necessary here, such as the wood, metal, or plastic you will be applying the jigsaw on.
 Others are necessary for keeping you safe, including a mask, goggles, and earplugs.
 The task would also inevitably produce plenty of debris and dust — you can prepare ahead by putting tarpaulins or similar materials on the floor to easily collect these and organize your workshop.